Horizontal and vertical writing in East Asian scripts: Korean

-Vertical writing in computing
+In computing

-Computers

 Early computer installations were designed only to support left-to-right horizontal writing based on the Latin alphabet.
 Today, most computer programs do not fully support the vertical writing system; however, most advanced word processing and publication software that target the East Asian region support the vertical writing system either fully or to a limited extent.

 Even though vertical text display is generally not well supported, composing vertical text for print has been made possible.
 For example, in Asian editions of Windows, Asian fonts are also available in a vertical version, with font names prefixed by "@".
 Users can compose and edit the document as normal horizontal text.
 When complete, changing the text font to a vertical font converts the document to vertical orientation for printing purposes.
 Additionally, OpenType also has valt, vert, vhal, vkna, vkrn, vpal, vrt2, vrtr "feature tags" to define glyphs that can be transformed or adjusted within vertical text; they can be enabled or disabled in CSS3 using font-feature-settings property.

-Text and layout on World Wide Web
+Internet

 Since the late 1990s, W3C (World Wide Web Consortium) has been drafting Cascading Style Sheets properties to enable display on the Web of the various languages of the world according to their heritage text directions.
 Their latest efforts in 2011 show some revisions to the previous format for the Writing Mode property which provides for vertical layout and text display.
 The format "writing-mode:tb-rl" has been revised as "writing-mode: vertical-rl" in CSS, but the former syntax was preserved as a part of SVG 1.1 specification.

-Among Web browsers, Internet Explorer is the first one that has been supporting vertical text and layout coded in HTML.
+Among Web browsers, Internet Explorer was the first one that had been supporting vertical text and layout coded in HTML.
 Starting with IE 5.5 in 2000, Microsoft has enabled the writing mode property as a "Microsoft extension to Cascading Style Sheets (CSS)".
 Google Chrome (since 8.0), Safari (since 5.1), Opera (since 15.0) has supported the -webkit-writing-mode property.
 Mozilla Firefox got support for unprefixed writing-mode property in version 38.0, later enabled by default in version 41.0.
+Starting with Google Chrome version 48 in 2016, the unprefixed writing-mode property is now also supported by Chromium browsers, with the exception of the sideways-lr and sideways-rl values.